lewisbennett/dialog-messaging/README.md

 ```
 In your custom layouts, assign dialog elements using the `app:DialogElement` tag.
 Any part of the layout that uses this tag will be hidden if the corresponding data inside of the configuration holds no value.
 For example: if `Title` within the configuration object is null or empty any layout element that uses `app:DialogElement="Title"` will be hidden.
 This can be customised using the `app:HideWhenNotInUse` tag which by default is set to `true`.

+See [`DialogElement`](https://github.com/lewisbennett/dialog-messaging/blob/master/src/DialogMessaging.Core/Platforms/Droid/Schema/DialogElement.cs) for all usable dialog element values.
+Be aware that not all are available for every dialog.
+For example: `ProgressDeterminate` isn't available when using `Alert`.

 ### iOS

 You can set view types on a dialog-by-dialog basis or you can assign default values.
 If no customization is provided the normal iOS UIAlertController's and internal views will be used.